 Despite what certain “SEO” businesses may try to convince you, there are no shortcuts.
 The ideal strategy to gain search engine traffic is to employ an SEO expert to handle the task for you.
 If you are unfamiliar with how search engines operate or have no knowledge of SEO.

 The cost of Pay Per Click, however, is influenced by a variety of additional elements.

-If we use the most well-known PPC system, Google Ads, as an example, the cost per click of advertising relies on a number of factors, including how popular the term is, how many advertisers want to use it, how many websites relevant to it have ad positions, and more.
+If we use the most well-known PPC system, Google Ads, as an example, the cost per click of advertising relies on a number of factors, including how popular the term is, and how many advertisers want to use it.
+How many websites relevant to it have ad positions, and more?

 Despite Google’s efforts to make the entire system simpler to use, if it sounds a little hard, it probably is.

 The advantage of PPC is that you only pay for clicks on your ads, not for views.